hpfem/hermes/doc/src/typical_example/calculation.rst

     // Set the new Space.
     solver.set_space(ref_space);

-    // This is usually the place where something can go wrong, so we use the try-catch block.
-Note that the exceptions we use in Hermes are std::exception descendants (so only one catch block is enough). try
+    // This is usually the place where something can go wrong,
+    // so we use the try-catch block.
+Note that the exceptions
+    // we use in Hermes are std::exception descendants (so only one catch block is enough),
+    // but you can choose to act differently upon a different exception type as shown. try
     {
       // Do the magic (assemble the matrix, right-hand side, solve). solver.solve();
     }
+    catch(Hermes::Exception::Exception& e)
+    {
+      e.print_msg();
+    }
     catch(std::exception& e)
     {
       std::cout << e.what();
     }

+    // Get the solution.
-    // Get the solution (The Solution class is described in the developers documentation, The method vector_to_solution(s) too)
+    // The Solution class is described in the developers (doxygen) documentation.
+    // The method vector_to_solution(s) too.
     Solution<double> ref_sln;
     Solution<double>::vector_to_solution(solver.get_sln_vector(), ref_sln, &ref_sln);